Lucky (2017 American film)

-Lucky is a 2017 American drama film directed by John Carroll Lynch, written by Logan Sparks and Drago Sumonja, and starring Harry Dean Stanton.
-It was one of Stanton's final onscreen roles before his death.
+Lucky is a 2017 American drama film directed by John Carroll Lynch in his directorial debut, written by Logan Sparks and Drago Sumonja, and starring Harry Dean Stanton, with supporting roles played by David Lynch, Ron Livingston, Ed Begley Jr., Tom Skerritt, Barry Shabaka Henley, James Darren, and Beth Grant.
 The film tells the story of 90-year-old Lucky as he comes to terms with his own mortality and searches for enlightenment.

-It received positive reviews from critics.
+The film premiered at South by Southwest in March 2017, and was released in the United States by Magnolia Pictures in September of that year.
+It received positive reviews from critics and received several accolades.
+It was one of Stanton's final onscreen roles before his death, and Darren's final film role.
+Stanton posthumously won the Satellite Award for Best Actor in a Motion Picture for his performance.

 Plot

 90-year-old Lucky lives in an isolated house in the small desert town of Piru, California.
 At a convenience store, Lucky buys a pack of cigarettes and a carton of milk.
 The owner, Bibi, says that her son Juan is having his tenth birthday in a week.
 That evening, Lucky stops at a bar called Elaine's and has Bloody Marias with the locals.
 One of the regulars, Howard, is depressed that his pet tortoise, named President Roosevelt, has escaped.

 The next morning, Lucky becomes entranced by the blinking numbers on his coffeepot.
 He gets light-headed and falls over, smashing his ceramic mug.
 At a clinic, Dr. Christian Kneedler gives Lucky a clean bill of health and says that Lucky has out-smoked the majority of people his age.
 At a diner, Lucky mentions how he fell and everyone becomes concerned for his safety.
 That night, Lucky calls a friend while watching TV.
 Lucky says that when he was a boy in Kentucky, he shot a mockingbird with his BB gun.
 It was the saddest thing he ever experienced.

 Back at the bar, Lucky listens to a story from local Paulie about how he met and married his wife.
 Lucky, on the other hand, never married or had any lasting relationships.
 Lucky sees Howard talking with lawyer Bobby Lawrence about making a will for himself and wanting to leave all of his possessions to President Roosevelt.
 Lucky becomes hostile and challenges Bobby to a fight outside.
 However, Paulie says that Bobby will not fight and that Lucky should go home.
 Later, Loretta, a woman who works at the diner, visits Lucky to check on him.
 While smoking marijuana, Lucky shows Loretta old photos of his time in the US Navy, and they watch old VHS tapes of Liberace concerts.
 While having coffee at the diner, Lucky runs into Bobby and mentions his accident.
 In turn, Bobby talks about a time when he nearly got hit by a garbage truck and tells Lucky to always be prepared for the unexpected.
 Lucky visits a pet store and buys a box of crickets.